 Types of Threats.
 In passing the ATSA and creating TSA, Congress was concerned not only with threats posed by foreign terrorists, but also domestic threats, including those that may be posed by disgruntled pilots.
-Although the vast majority of aviation employees are conscientious professionals dedicated to the safety and comfort of the traveling public, a disgruntled aviation employee may pose a unique insider threat due to his skill sets and access to planes, baggage, and passengers.
-History provides unfortunate examples of disgruntled pilots and other airline industry employees crashing or attempting to crash planes.
-In some cases, passengers and crew members have been able to prevent disaster, but in others, disgruntled airline employees have killed and attempted to kill innocent In reporting potential threats to aviation security, pilots and other employees cannot and must not be ruled out.
+Although the vast majority of aviation employees are conscientious professionals dedicated to the safety and comfort of the traveling public, an unstable aviation employee may pose a unique insider threat due to an insider's skill sets and access to planes, baggage, and passengers.
+History provides unfortunate examples of disgruntled pilots and other airline industry employees crashing or attempting to crash planes.3 In some cases, passengers and crew members have been able to prevent disaster, but in others, disgruntled airline employees have killed and seriously injured innocent people.4 In reporting